pixelstorm/coding_guidelines_custom_builds/README.md

 7. Create [ custom image sizes ](https://developer.wordpress.org/reference/functions/add_image_size/) for all components that use images.
 Do not load small photos into the media library.
 Always load large imagery into the media library and code the component to use a custom image size.
 Remember to run https://wordpress.org/plugins/regenerate-thumbnails/ or you custom image will not work.
 8. Always rename imagery to a simple "memorable and searchable" name before loading the image into the media library.
 9. use a srcset to output responsive images on the frontend for all responsive break points. see design seciton. https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images Please keep this inmind when choosing slideshow plugins https://www.metaslider.com/image-slide-demo/. the slideshows are to also utilise srcset
+10. Constuct wordpress menus using pages. not custom links.
+Create the page if it does not exist.

 ### Working in a team
 1. When you are starting a block, Add a screenshot of the block you are working on to the slack channel. @the developers on your team to let them know.